-The industrial and systems engineering profession uses a variety of specialized knowledge and skills.
+The industrial and systems engineering (ISE) profession uses a variety of specialized knowledge and skills.
 These include communications, economics, mathematics, physical and social sciences, together with the methods of engineering analysis and design.

-The industrial and systems engineer is often involved in designing or improving major systems that encompass the total organization.
+The ISE is often involved in designing or improving major systems that encompass the total organization.
 Consequently, he/she is often in contact with individuals from many segments of the organization.
-From his/her education and these experiences, the industrial and systems engineer develops a global view of the many inter-related operations necessary to deliver a firm's goods and services.
-Because of their management skills and global view of the organization, a large proportion of industrial and systems engineers move into management, and later advance into top management positions.
+From his/her education and these experiences, the ISE develops a global view of the many interrelated operations necessary to deliver a firm's goods and services.
+Because of their management skills and global view of the organization, a large proportion of ISEs move into management, and later advance into top management positions.

-Although industrial and systems engineering is especially important to all segments of industry, it is also applied in other types of organizations, such as transportation, health care, public utilities, agriculture, defense, government, merchandising, distribution, logistics, and other service sectors.
-With increasing emphasis on quality and productivity for successful international competition, it is expected that industrial and systems engineers will be in increasing demand in the coming decades.
+Although ISE is especially important to all segments of industry, it is also applied in other types of organizations, such as transportation, health care, public utilities, agriculture, defense, government, merchandising, distribution, logistics, and other service sectors.
+With increasing emphasis on quality and productivity for successful international competition, it is expected that ISEs will be in increasing demand in the coming decades.